Skinimalism: Get Started Simplifying Your Routine

 The skinimalism beauty trend might make brands a bit nervous.
 The focus is on simplifying your skincare routine.
 If you pair that with a sustainable beauty approach (skinimalism = minimalism = buy less stuff), then the whole premise of skinimalism is buy less and use less.

 You don't need a 14-step routine, no matter what anyone tells you!
-A minimalist skincare routine can be very effective.
+A minimalist skincare routine can be very effective and help you have that glowing, healthy skin.

 When it comes to skincare, building a product involves several steps.
-The critical branch points are:
+The most important decisions are:

 - What is the purpose?
 What active ingredients do we want to use?